Month: May 2026

 - Fraud or policy risk score

 Dreambit has already successfully utilized AI to enhance e-commerce experiences: personalized recommendations, photo-based product search, and a chatbot that helps users choose clothing sizes.
-In our case, the result was a 28% increase in conversion and a 15% increase in average order value.
+In one case, the result was a 28% increase in conversion and a 15% increase in average order value.

+Many founders think marketplace payments are simple: buyer pays, platform takes a commission, seller receives the rest.
 In reality, marketplace payouts are one of the most complex parts of the business.

 Sellers care about three things: